-• Contractors and vendors are required to wear approved hard hats.
-Hard hats must be in good condition and be worn with brim to the front, unless the hard hat is approved to be worn to the rear.
-No ball caps are to be worn under the hard hat.
+Contractors and vendors are required to wear approved hard hats.
+Hard hats must be in good condition and be worn with brim to the front.
 Hard hats must be worn at all times unless exempted by VSU Safety.

 Eyes and Ears